conholdate/conholdate-blog-content/Conholdate.Total/2022-04-25-import-xml-into-excel-in-nodejs/index.md

 });
 ```

-In the code snippet above, you can see that I have placed a source XML file named 'myxml.xml'.
+In the code snippet above, you can see that I have placed a source XML file named 'myxml.xml' in my root directory.
 However, you must have your source XML file that you want to import into Excel sheet.

-Finally, start the server, and the function to import XML data into Excel should have been executed successfully.
+Finally, start the server, and the function to **import XML data into Excel** should execute successfully.
 Moreover, you can see the output of this method in the image below.

 {{< figure align=center src="images/import-xml-into-excel-in-nodejs.png" alt="Import XML into Excel in Node.js" caption="Import XML data into Excel Spreadsheet">}}

 ## Get a Free License

-Please feel free to use [a free temporary license][17] to use Aspose.Cells for Node.js beyond evaluation limitations.
+Please feel free to get [a free temporary license][17] to use Aspose.Cells for Node.js beyond evaluation limitations.

 ## Conclusion

 This brings us to the end of this blog post.
-We have gone covered the whole process through which you can **import XML into Excel in Node.js**.
-This article will surely help you if you are looking to opt for a Node.js library to import XML data into Excel file.
+We have covered the whole process through which you can **import XML into Excel in Node.js**.
+This article will surely help you if you are looking to opt for a Node.js library to **import XML data into Excel file**.
 Further, [conholdate.com][20] is in a consistent process to write articles on further interesting topics.
 Therefore, please stay connected for regular updates.

 ## Ask a question